 The Federal Government’s draft Bill proposing reforms to unfair contract terms (UCTs) means businesses should review their standard form contracts for UCTs.

 The reforms seek to clarify and strengthen the existing UCT regime to provide greater protection for consumers and small businesses entering standard form contracts.
-In this article, special counsel Brooke Bostock and lawyer Sarah Sherman set out the key changes you need to be aware of.
+In this article, lawyers Luke Hefferan and Sarah Sherman set out the key changes you need to be aware of.

 The UCT regime under the Australian Consumer Law (ACL) and, for financial products, the Australian Securities and Investments Commission Act (ASIC Act) protects consumers and small businesses from UCTs in standard form contracts, consumer contracts or small business contracts.

 A standard form contract is a contract prepared by one party before they engage with the other party; prepared by the party with the most power in the relationship (usually the seller or supplier); and is not usually negotiated before it is signed.
 These contracts are often referred to as ‘take it or leave it’ contracts.

 There is no definition of ‘standard form contract’.
 ‘Consumer contract’ and ‘small business contract’ are defined in the applicable legislation.

 Generally, a contract term will be unfair if it—

 There is no one definitive example of a UCT.
 Whether a term is unfair depends on the context of the contract and the relevant position of the parties.